sodadata/docs/soda-cl/numeric-metrics.md

   - change max last 7 for row_count < 50
 ```

 The example above defines three checks, one for each type of calculation available to use, `avg`, `min`, and `max`, all of which apply to the entire dataset.
-Each check values uses a count of `7` which refers to the preceding seven measurements.
-The first check counts the rows in the dataset, then compares that value to the calculated average of the preceding seven values contained in the Cloud Metric Store.
+Each check value uses a count of `7` which refers to the preceding seven measurements.

+The first check counts the rows in the dataset, then compares that value to the calculated average of the preceding seven measurements for that metric contained in the Cloud Metric Store.
 If the `row_count` at present is greater than the average of the seven preceding measurements by more than 50, the check fails.

-The second and third checks in the example determine the minimum value and maximum value of the preceding seven measurements resepectively, then use that value to compare to the present measurement value.
+The second and third checks in the example determine the minimum value and maximum value of the preceding seven measurements respectively, then use that value to compare to the present measurement value.

 ## Go further

-* Use numeric metrics in checks with alert configurations to establish warn and fail zones.
+* Use numeric metrics in checks with alert configurations to establish [warn and fail zones]({% link soda-cl/optional-config.md %}#define-zones-using-alert-configurations)
-* Use numeric metrics to in checks that define ranges of acceptable measurements using boundary thresholds.
+* Use numeric metrics in checks to define ranges of acceptable measurements using [boundary thresholds]({% link soda-cl/metrics-and-checks.md %}#define-boundaries-with-fixed-thresholds).
 * Need help?
 Join the <a href="http://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
 <br />